The Return of the 5000 Lb. Man

 The Return of the 5000 Lb.
-Man is an album by the jazz multi-instrumentalist Rahsaan Roland Kirk.
+Man is a studio album by jazz multi-instrumentalist Rahsaan Roland Kirk.

 Reception

-The AllMusic review by Thom Jurek states: "Kirk is at full creative and musical strength.
+The AllMusic review by Thom Jurek stated, "Kirk is at full creative and musical strength.
 These seven tracks are an utter astonishment.
-Kirk's playing of saxophones, harmonica, flutes, and euphonium is deep, soulful, and even profound in places...
-This is one that's utterly necessary for fans, and a very fitting intro for the novice".
-Michael Shera of Jazz Journal thought most of the album was "totally irrelevant" but argued that on tracks "Loving You" and "I'll Be Seeing You" Kirk showed himself as a "gifted flautist and saxophonist with considerable inventive powers".
+Kirk's playing of saxophones, harmonica, flutes, and euphonium is deep, soulful, and even profound in places ...
+This is one that's utterly necessary for fans, and a very fitting intro for the novice."

+Michael Shera of Jazz Journal thought most of the album was "totally irrelevant" but argued that on tracks "Loving You" and "I'll Be Seeing You", Kirk showed himself as a "gifted flautist and saxophonist with considerable inventive powers".